Magazine ads featuring sex are on the rise, with the exception of two not-too-sexy industries.

 - While using sexy ads might seem like a risky choice, studies show that it works.

 - Sex sells because it immediately grabs attention.

-Sex still sells: A study from the University of Georgia looked at sexual ads that have appeared in magazines over the 30 years and found that the numbers are going up.
+Sex still sells: A study from the University of Georgia (UGA) looked at sexual ads that have appeared in magazines over the last 30 years and found that the numbers are going up.

 Why is sex important in sales?

 Sex attracts attention.
-Though it's often a taboo subject, advertisers that use sex in their marketing often create effective and memorable campaigns.
-Brands such as Victoria's Secret and GoDaddy.com have created ads that might not even talk about the product but simply gain viewers' attention.
+Though it's often a taboo subject, companies that use sex in their marketing often create effective and memorable campaigns.
+Brands such as Victoria's Secret and GoDaddy have created ads that might not even talk about the product but simply gain viewers' attention.
 In sales, gaining the attention of clients and potential buyers is often half the battle.

-"Advertisers use sex because it can be very effective," said Tom Reichert, a professor and head of the Department of Advertising and Public Relations at the University of Georgia Grady College of Journalism and Mass Communication and one of the study researchers.
+"Advertisers use sex because it can be very effective," said Tom Reichert, head of the UGA Department of Advertising and Public Relations and one of the study's researchers.
 "Sex sells because it attracts attention.
 People are hardwired to notice sexually relevant information, so ads with sexual content get noticed."

-The researchers looked at 3,232 full-page ads published in 1983, 1993 and 2003 in the popular magazines Cosmopolitan, Redbook, Esquire, Playboy, Newsweek and Time.
+The researchers looked at 3,232 full-page ads published in 1983, 1993, and 2003 in the popular magazines Cosmopolitan, Redbook, Esquire, Playboy, Newsweek, and Time.
 They found sexual imagery in 20% of the ads overall.
-The use of sex to sell everything from alcohol to banking services increased over the years: 15% of the
+The use of sex to sell everything from alcohol to banking services increased over the years.

 "Our findings show that the increase in visual sexual imagery over the three decades of analysis is attributable to products already featuring sexual content in ads, not necessarily widespread adoption by other product categories," Reichert said.
 "Specifically, alcohol, entertainment and beauty ads are responsible for much of the increase."